usc-isi-i2/kgtk/docs/transform/lift.md

 kgtk --expert lift --help

 positional arguments:
-  input_kgtk_file       The KGTK file to lift.
-May be omitted or '-' for stdin.
+  INPUT_FILE            The KGTK input file.
+(May be omitted or '-' for stdin.)
+(Deprecated,
+                        use -i INPUT_FILE)

 optional arguments:
-  -h, --help            show this help message and exit --label-file LABEL_KGTK_FILE
+  -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
+                        The KGTK input file.
+(May be omitted or '-' for stdin.)
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        The KGTK output file.
+(May be omitted or '-' for stdout.)
+  --label-file INPUT_FILE
-                        A KGTK file with label records (default=None).
+                        A KGTK file with label records (Optional, use '-' for stdin.)
-  -o OUTPUT_KGTK_FILE, --output-file OUTPUT_KGTK_FILE
-                        The KGTK file to write (default=-).
   --suppress-empty-columns [True/False]
                         If true, do not create new columns that would be empty.
                         (default=False).
   --ok-if-no-labels [True/False]
-                        If true, do not abort if no labels were found.
+                        If true, do not abort if no labels were found. (default=False).
-                        (default=False).
   --prefilter-labels [True/False]
                         If true, read the input file before reading the label file.
                         (default=False).
   --input-file-is-presorted [True/False]
                         If true, the input file is presorted on the column for which values are to be lifted. (default=False).
   --label-file-is-presorted [True/False]
                         If true, the label file is presorted on the node1 column.
                         (default=False).